Although my dreams predominate over my fears, I do have nightmares.

 Terrorism attacks our airports and cities.

 A covert biological attack, releasing weaponized small pox, kills hundreds of millions of people.

 As a nuclear exchange is announced in the Middle East, the spread of war is imminent.
 Millions of refugees crowd the roads.
 (A must read for all concerned for our planet is The New Nuclear Danger by Dr. Helen Caldicott)

 An enormous "icy rock orbiting the sun in deep space is the biggest asteroid ever spotted" (New York Times, 8/25/01 p.2) Designated 2001 KX76, the asteroid has a diameter of at least 750 miles!
 An asteroid is estimated to pass close to earth in 2028.
 If an asteroid strikes the earth, there could be devastating global reverberations, tidal waves, continent-size fires, and an eruption of dust that could cause global cooling which would have long-term effects on crops.
 The evidence is that nuclear, biological, or chemical war would have similar or worse repercussions.
-Indeed, who knows where global warming will end or widespread use of bioengineered seed?
+Indeed, who knows where global climate change will end or widespread use of bioengineered seed?